saml1087/github-tutorial/README.md

 ---
 ## Initial Setup
+First, you have to create a directory in the IDE using `mkdir _directory name_`.
+After changing into the directory, you would be able to initialize the folder.
 In order to initialize a directory you will use `git init` allowing the tools to be accessed in the directory.
+Afterwards, you can create a file using `touch _filename_` .

 ---
 ## Repository Setup